aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### State managament

-Our app should consist ou
+Our app should be build out of components and those components should be able to communicate

 [datomic]: https://docs.datomic.com/on-prem/getting-started/brief-overview.html